Get

 Important Considerations:

 Never attempt to medicate your dog without consulting your veterinarian first.
-Please remember that human medication is not correctly dosed for pets, and any of the medications sold under the brand Dramamine might contain ingredients that could potentially be toxic to dogs.
+Please remember that human medication is not correctly dosed for pets, and any of the medications sold under the brand Dramamine might contain ingredients that could be toxic to dogs.

-Each tablet of Dramamine original contains 50 milligrams (mg) of Dimenhydrinate along with other non-active ingredients:
+Each tablet of Dramamine Original contains 50 milligrams (mg) of dimenhydrinate along with other non-active ingredients:

-• Anhydrous Lactose: Used to help form the tablets as it’s very compressible
+• Anhydrous Lactose: Used to help form the tablets

 • Colloidal Silicon Dioxide: Acts as an anti-caking agent and an adsorbent